 Even on the hard days of temper tantrums and potty training mishaps, I felt fulfilled.
 I’ve heard parents say that the birth of their children shifted their perspective on the world, that it gave them a higher purpose.
 I understand that, even if Harrison isn’t my biological son.

 It’s an August afternoon and the three of us are drawing dinosaurs in a shady patch of Gillian’s driveway.
-I’ve long ago decided that I want to marry her.
+I decided long ago that I want to marry her.
 The ring’s sitting in my apartment; I’ve planned the autumn proposal.

 My shoulders feel lighter, the way they do after a vacation.
 I’ve stopped trying to measure my happiness by others’ barometers.
 I’m content with slam dunks and storytime.
 Children are a responsibility, and one that those of us who are lucky enough to raise kids ought to take seriously.
 We have to keep them safe, set them on the right path.
 But the dirty little secret is that we get better, too.
 Harrison has pushed me to be the best version of my adult self.
 I’ve never felt happier, more at ease with who I am and how I interact with others.